Have you ever wondered how much is life insurance in Canada?

 Insurers like healthier applicants, whether they're from Manitoba, Saskatchewan, Ontario, Alberta, or British Columbia, because they are likely to live longer.
 As such, they reward them with lower life insurance premiums.

-One of the things insurers look at is your body mass index (BMI).
+One of the factors insurers consider is your body mass index (BMI), as shown in your medical exam.
 That’s because it is a useful indicator of health.
 High blood pressure, diabetes, and heart problems are just a few examples of illnesses linked to higher BMIs.
 People with higher BMIs often pay higher life insurance rates.
 Policy add-on rider options and additional coverage for specific expenses, such as funeral expenses, may also affect the rates.

-Insurers also check if you are taking medications for any health condition that can impact your life expectancy.
-If you have an underlying health condition, like diabetes, your cost of life insurance will be higher.
-Also, a history of serious illnesses, like cancer, can increase your life insurance premiums.
+Insurers also check whether you are taking medications for any health condition that could impact your life expectancy.
+If you have an underlying health condition, such as diabetes, your life insurance premium will likely be higher.
+Additionally, a history of serious illnesses, such as cancer, can increase your life insurance premiums.

 If you have any questions about how much life insurers will charge you or which policy type to choose, speaking to an advisor can be beneficial.